metiviem/rscons/doc/user_guide.md

 The `default` task is special in that Rscons will execute it if no other task has been requested by the user on the command line.
-It is entirely feasible for the default task to be the only task defined for a project, and simple projects may wish to do just that.

 The default task can also be used to declare a dependency on another task that would effectively become the default.